 Heather A. Haveman is Professor in the Department of Sociology and the Haas School of Business at the University of California, Berkeley.
 She is the author of Magazines and the Making of America: Community, Modernization, and Print Culture, 1741-1860 (Princeton).
 She has published in a variety of journals, including Academy of Management Journal, Organization Science, Management and Organization Review, Administrative Science Quarterly, American Sociological Review, Sociological Science, Journal of Business Venturing, and Annals of the American Academy of Political and Social Science.

-Ramakrishnan Ramanathan is Professor of Operations Management and Director, Business and Management Research Institute (BMRI) at the University of Bedfordshire, UK.
-He is the coeditor, with Usha Ramanathan, of Supply Chain: Strategies, Issues and Models (Springer) and his research has been published by, among others, Industrial Marketing Management, International Journal of Production Economics, Journal of Services Marketing, Omega, Tourism Economics, Supply Chain Management, International Journal of Operations & Production Management, European Journal of Operational Research, Transport Policy, and, Transportation Research.
+Ramakrishnan Ramanathan is Professor, Essex Business School, University of Essex, UK.
+He is the co-editor, with Usha Ramanathan, of the book Supply Chain: Strategies, Issues and Models (Springer) and his research has been published by, among others, Industrial Marketing Management, International Journal of Production Economics, Journal of Services Marketing, Omega, Tourism Economics, Supply Chain Management, International Journal of Operations & Production Management, European Journal of Operational Research, Transport Policy, and, Transportation Research.